jharri34/ContentOrganizer/README.md

 # 🧠 ContentOrganizer
 **AI-Powered, Privacy-First Image Organizer**

-> **Bring visual clarity to your clutter.
+> **Brings clarity to your clutter.
 100% local.
+100% private.
 Zero data leaves your machine.**

 ---

 ## 📂 What is ContentOrganizer?

 **ContentOrganizer** is a smart, local-first assistant designed to help you manage and organize your image files effortlessly.
-Powered by cutting-edge AI models, ContentOrganizer scans your image folders, understands their content, and automatically organizes them into clean, descriptive folders — all while keeping your data secure and offline.
+Powered by  AI models, ContentOrganizer scans your image folders, understands their content, and automatically organizes them into clean, descriptive folders — all while keeping your data secure and offline.

-Whether you're dealing with a massive folder, unsorted photography archive, or years of content, ContentOrganizer brings intelligent structure to your visual files.
+Whether you're dealing with a massive folder, unsorted photography archive, or years of content, ContentOrganizer brings intelligent structure to your files.

 ---